-The discontinued operations of the Company had no sales in 2013, 2012 or 2011.
-In 2013 and 2012, loss from discontinued operation of \$0.4 million was recorded in each year.
-In 2011, loss from discontinued operations of \$0.5 million was recorded.
+The discontinued operations of the Company had no sales in 2014, 2013 or 2012.
+In 2014, loss from discontinued operations of \$3.6 million was recorded which was primarily related to a \$3.1 million change in estimate in the first quarter of 2014 associated with the future remediation and monitoring activities at the formerly owned property in Montana.
+In 2013 and 2012, loss from discontinued operations of \$0.4 million was recorded in each year.
 The loss in the three years is related to environmental and legal expenses related to the formerly owned property in Montana.